ISI-TechKnAcq/techknacq-core/README.md

 2.3.
 Arguments: [keyfilename] [treefilename] [flowfilename] [outputfilename]

-3. Run the graph format code within format script to format the edge table format to the adjacent list format specified in (Generate reading list) as follows.
+3. Run the graph formatting code in the `format` script to format the edge table format to the adjacency list format specified in (Generate reading list) as follows.

 3.1.
 Compile

 ```
+cd util
 g++ edge2weightstandard.cpp -O3 -o format
 ```